Chigozieallanie/Smart-Water-Level-Monitoring-System/README.md

-SMART WATER-LEVEL MONITORING SYSTEM
+SMART WATER-LEVEL MONITORING SYSTEM:
 Revolutionizing Water Management for Sustainable Living.

-PROJECT-OVERVIEW
+PROJECT-OVERVIEW:
 The Smart Water Level Monitoring System (SWLMS) is an innovative Internet of Things (IoT) solution designed to address critical challenges in water resource management, particularly in communities reliant on water storage tanks.
 By transforming traditional, manual monitoring into an automated, real-time process, our system empowers users with precise insights and timely alerts, promoting efficient water usage and preventing wastage.
 This project represents a significant step towards fostering sustainable water practices and enhancing daily convenience.

-KEY-FEATURES
+KEY-FEATURES:
    .
 Real-time Water Level Monitoring: Continuously measures and displays water levels in tanks.

    .
 Intelligent Alerting: Sends immediate SMS notifications for low, average, high, and empty water levels.